inoryy/reaver/README.md

 ## Support

-IF you encounter a codebase related problem then please open a ticket on GitHub and describe it in as much detail as possible.
+If you encounter a codebase related problem then please open a ticket on GitHub and describe it in as much detail as possible.
 If you have more general questions or simply seeking advice feel free to send me an email.

 I am also a proud member of an active and friendly [SC2AI](http://sc2ai.net) online community,